Killing of Eric Garner: Protests

 Sharpton organized a protest in Staten Island on the afternoon of July 19; he condemned the use of a chokehold on Garner, saying that "there is no justification" for it.

 On July 28, a protest organized by WalkRunFly Productions and poet Daniel J. Watts was held in Times Square.
 The protest was in the form of poetry and many Broadway entertainers participated in the event.
 Al Sharpton originally planned to lead a protest on August 23 in which participants would drive over the Verrazano-Narrows Bridge, then travel to the site of the altercation and the office of District Attorney Daniel M. Donovan, Jr. This idea was scrapped in favor of Sharpton's leading a march along Bay Street in Staten Island, where Garner died; police estimated that over 2,500 people participated in the march.

 In March 2015, Assata's Daughters, a Chicago-based black activist group, formed because they saw a lack of response by public officials to Eric Garner's death.

 Grand jury

 Grand jury deliberation

-On August 19, Richmond County (Staten Island) District Attorney Daniel M. Donovan, Jr. brought against Pantaleo to a grand jury, saying that after considering the medical examiner's findings, his office decided "it is appropriate to present evidence regarding circumstances of his death to a Richmond County Grand Jury."
+On August 19, Richmond County (Staten Island) District Attorney Daniel M. Donovan, Jr. brought evidence against Pantaleo to a grand jury, saying that after considering the medical examiner's findings, his office decided "it is appropriate to present evidence regarding circumstances of his death to a Richmond County Grand Jury."
 On September 29, the grand jury began hearing evidence in the Garner case.
 On November 21, Pantaleo testified before the grand jury for about two hours.
 After considering the case for two months, the grand jury decided on December 3 not to indict Pantaleo.

 Under New York law, most of the grand jury proceedings were kept secret, including the exact charges sought by the prosecutor, the autopsy report, and transcripts of testimony.
 Attempts by the New York Civil Liberties Union and others to gain release of that information have been unsuccessful.